Actively Recruiting

 - Prior allogeneic bone marrow or solid organ transplantation

-- Severe allergic reactions to antibodies or components of atezolizumab
+- Known hypersensitivity to components of atezolizumab

 - Active tuberculosis